joe-at-da/face-swap/ROADMAP.md

    - Social media dashboard
    - Admin interface for user and storage management
    - Responsive design with Tailwind CSS
+   - Complete navigation system with all pages implemented
+   - Placeholder pages for upcoming features

 ### In Progress 🏗️
 1. Testing Infrastructure